Q&A for Students and Families

 Quarantine is defined as someone who has been in close-contact with an individual who has tested positive for COVID-19.
 We recommend testing for individuals showing symptoms as soon as possible.
 If you are asymptomatic, you will continue to quarantine and monitor symptoms until your quarantine period is over.
 The length of quarantine 7-10 days keeping the following guidelines in mind:

-Isolation is defined as isolating from others entirely (i.e. no face-to-face classes, interactions with people, etc.) for 10 days from start of symptoms or 10 days from test date if asymptomatic.
+Isolation is defined as isolating from others entirely (i.e. no face-to-face classes, interactions with people, exposing the public community, etc.) for 10 days from start of symptoms or 10 days from test date if asymptomatic.

 Florida Tech is obligated to observe privacy and confidentiality concerning the health of our students.
 Should you have questions related to our policies and procedures, you may contact the Dean of Students.